haropedro/Pthreads-and-their-use/README.md

 After you are inside the shell, runs all the commands like in the actual linux shell.

 ## Run Instructions:
+The shell works in the following way, you type a command in the linux kernel and it does the function that you say it supposed to do.
+It activates a fork process in which a parent and child carries out the functions inside the shell.

 To run the shell type gcc -I -Wall myshell.c -o myshell and later type ./myshell

 ## List Extra Credits completed (if non attempted leave blank)